stack-ranger/dream-job/microservice/README.md

 ## Job collector microservice

-Microservice to collect job postings and write them into the database.
+Microservice to collect job postings from findwork.dev and write them into the database.

+### Setup
 ```bash
 # install dependencies
 yarn install